wgmfisch-appdev/msm-auth/README.md

  - At around minute 54, we generate our first user account using the Devise gem.
     - You do not need to do add the Devise gem to your Gemfile or install it, as I do in the video; your code already has it.
     - I used the `devise` generator.
-You should use the `draft:devise` generator instead:
+You should use the new `draft:devise` generator instead:

         ```
         rails generate draft:devise user first_name:string last_name:string